thriveweb/great-start-elc/content/centres/mildura-central.md

       Office on 13 61 50 or see their website.
     title: Childcare Subsidies
 ---
-Mildura Central Early Learning Centre is located in the Mildura CBD area, being convenient for all families in the community.
-We offer care to all age groups from as young as six weeks up to school age.
-We are open every day from Monday to Friday, except for public holidays.

 Channelling a world-class Reggio Emilia approach, we provide beautiful, nature-inspired spaces, a supportive co-learning approach and degree-qualified teachers, to best stimulate a lifelong love of learning, exploration and discovery.

 We pride ourselves on having the best curriculum and education programs and this is supported by having experienced and knowledgeable early childhood professional educators.
 We offer an Approved Kindergarten Program delivered by a teacher with a bachelor’s degree.
 We have received the highest rating and recognition for our Educational Programs.